 In order to have a continuous output signal without any flatlines at zero amplitude (relative to the input signal), the modulator much be unipolar.

 This requires a sort of RMS (root mean square) detector and rectifier that will effectively read the “average” amplitude of the input signal and output a varying DC voltage that will always be positive.

 Different VCA compressors will be designed differently.
-However, the main idea is that the detected DC voltage will be used to effectively lower the level of the modulator signal in order to attenuate the carrier.
+However, the main idea is that the detected DC voltage will effectively lower the modulator signal level to attenuate the carrier.